pradhanmanva/yelp_challenge/README.md

 **Yelp Dataset Challenge**

-This is an experimental project to detect fake reviews about businesses on the Yelp dataset.
+This is an experimental project to predict the rush hours for a specific type of business using the Yelp dataset.